|

 -

-Place our poster in shops, supermarkets, libraries, public
+Place posters in shops, supermarkets, libraries, public

 buildings, offices, schools, etc; to bring attention to climate change,